 NOVEMBER MEETING OF THE VIRGINIA SECTION

-The November meeting of the Virginia Section will be held in virtual format on November 12, 2020.
+The November meeting of the Virginia Section will be held in virtual format on November 13, 2020.
 The meeting will be at James Madison University in Harrisonburg with Dr. Thomas DeVore as the host.
 The speaker will be Dr. Christine Hughey.
 Her topic will be “Beer Processomics: Mass spectral molecular monitoring of volatile and nonvolatile compounds in beer throughout the brewing process.”
-Find more information in the November Bulletin Newsletter.

 On April 9th, 1915 the Virginia Section was established by the American Chemical Society.
 Our section is located in Virginia and is one of the 184 local sections of the American Chemical Society, the world’s largest scientific society.
 For a list of the counties and cities of Virginia that constitute our section, click here.

 The Virginia Local Section serves the community by advancing chemistry and communicating its impact on people’s lives.
 Our Mission is to inspire, educate, develop, and connect Virginia chemists and the community for the benefit of Earth and its people.

 The section fulfills its mission by promoting public awareness of chemistry, being involved in community outreach programs and working with chemistry students and STEM programs to enhance scientific awareness and communicate the value of chemistry in our society.
 We provide networking opportunities and mentoring experiences to connect chemists working in government, academics and industry to strengthen and serve the local chemistry community.
 The Virginia Section has a rich history of many activities and events it has supported to promote the chemical sciences throughout the past 100 years.
 We need your passion and dedication to drive success for the next 100 years.